palikar/blog-hugo-files/content/projects/cpp_tips.md

        // and ParamType is int(&)[13]
 ```

-"int(&)[13]" is a reference type to an array with 13 elements.....myeah!
+"int(&)[13]" is a reference type to an array with 13 elements... myeah!
 With such references to arrays you can write this extraordinary function that will deduce the number of elements in an array at compile time

 ```c++
 template<typename T, std::size_t N>